How To Seal Burnt Wood in 5 EASY Steps!

 How To Seal Burnt Wood?

-Here’s the list of simple steps for sealing burnt wood,
+Here’s the list of simple steps for sealing charred wood,

 1. Brush the wood down